ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 2. Make sure that you [created an {{site.data.keyword.vpc_short}}](/docs/vpc?topic=vpc-getting-started).

-### Create an image from a boot volume attached to an instance
+### Create an image from a boot volume that is attached to an instance
 {: #ifv-create-cli}

-1. [Stop the running instance](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference#instance-stop) before creating the image from volume.
+1. [Stop the running instance](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference#instance-stop) before you create the image from the volume.

    ```sh
    ibmcloud is instance-stop INSTANCE_ID